Delivering notifications

 Overview

 When a workflow is executed, its channel steps may produce zero or more messages for the workflow run's recipient.
-Each message is then sent to its channel's provider using Knock's resilient sending pipeline which handles any retry logic for you.
+Each message is then sent to its channel's provider using Knock's resilient sending pipeline which handles retries and logging for you.

-Our sending pipeline will handle retrying sending notifications to the underlying provider in the following cases:
+We will retry sending notifications to the underlying provider when:

-- There was an error contacting the provider (e.g. a network connection issue)
+• There is an error contacting the provider (e.g. a network connection issue).

-- The provider responded indicating there was retryable error (e.g. server overloaded, rate limit exceeded)
+• The provider responds with a retryable error (e.g. server overloaded, rate limit exceeded).

-- There was an error in our sending pipeline
+• There is a transient error in our sending pipeline.

 We will retry delivery up to 8 times over a 30-minute window, utilizing an exponential back-off strategy with jitter.

-For certain channel types and where it is supported by the provider, we also implement delivery status checks.
-We will retry a delivery status check in the following cases:
+For certain channel types where it is supported by the provider, we run delivery status checks.
+In these cases, we poll the provider's API to try to confirm delivery.

-- The provider indicated the request is retryable (e.g. there's no delivery status being presented yet)
+• The provider indicates the request is retryable (e.g. there's no delivery status being presented yet).

-- There was an error in our delivery status check pipeline
+• There is a transient error in the delivery status check pipeline.

 We will retry delivery status checks up to 10 times over a 30-minute window, utilizing an exponential back-off strategy with jitter.